nicklockwood/FXJSON/README.md

 FXJSON always returns *immutable* strings.

 FXJSON will accept any root object type as long as it is valid JSON, so the object returned may be an NSMutableDictionary, NSMutableArray, NSString, NSNumber or NSNull.

-At present, FXJSON only supports unicode literals with values up to \uFFFF (except on iOS5) - this will be rectified in a future release. unicode characters with code points of \uFFFF or above will be omitted.

 Performance